FCS vs Futures — Compatibility & Performance Guide

 1. The Core Difference in One Sentence

-• FCS uses a dual-tab fin base that locks into plugs in the board.
+• FCS uses a dual-tab system that locks into plugs in the board.

-• Futures uses a single solid base that slides into a long fin box and is secured with one screw.
+• Futures uses a single tab system that slides into a fin box and is secured with one screw.

 Everything else—installation feel, flex response, and compatibility—flows from this structural difference.